AlexRogalskiy/ory-showcase-apps/backend/README.md

 ### How to run it locally?

+Put your public URL in the conig file!

 Make sure you have got npm installed on your machine.

 After cloning the repository, you need to run